 Worried about eating seafood?
-Fears are swirling that radiation leaking into the Pacific from Japan’s Fukushima disaster nearly three years ago could surface locally as dangerous catches.
+Fears are swirling that radiation leaking into the Pacific from Japan’s Fukushima disaster in 2011 could surface locally as dangerous catches.
 We’ve been tracking the studies and issues carefully.
-The scientific community and the FDA have been working together to keep any contaminated food from reaching our shores and continue to test.
+The scientific community and the FDA have been working together to keep contaminated food from reaching our shores and continue to test.

 It’s safe to stay in the water